-Dambulla cave temple hides a large number of Buddhist religious paintings dates back to 1st century BC.
-It is believed that temple had provided shelter to the Sri Lankan in 1st century BC during an invasion.
+Dambulla cave temple hides a large number of Buddhist religious paintings dating back to the 1st century BC.
+It is believed that temple had provided shelter to the Sri Lankan in the 1st century BC during an invasion.
 Later the King managed to get the throng back and converted the natural caves into an impressive Buddhist temple.
-There are 5 natural caves in the temple hidden in the rocky outcrop, where the visitors can see more than 150 Buddha statues, God figures and a statue of a king.
-The temple is a UNESCO world heritage site and it is a must-visit the place on the Sri Lanka heritage tour.
+There are 5 natural caves in the temple hidden in the rocky outcrop, where the visitors can see more than 150 Buddha statues, God figures, and a statue of a king.
+The temple is a UNESCO world heritage site and it is a must-visit place on the Sri Lanka heritage tour.

 Explore: There are five caves to be visited at the site.

-How to reach: The temple lies near the Dambulla city and it is an only distance away from Dambulla.
+How to reach: The temple lies near Dambulla city and it is only a distance away from Dambulla.
 Road transport is the best way of reaching this historical temple.
 Air transportation is also available on request.

 Kandy: Tooth relic temple

-The tooth relic temple of Kandy considered being the most sacred Buddhist temples on the island, which houses the left eye tooth of Buddha.
-The Annual ceremony of Esala ceremony that takes place at the tooth relic temple, is one of the biggest celebrations on the island.
-The yearly procession marks the arrival of left eye tooth of Buddha in the country (2nd century AD).
-This is another religious event that participated by a half a million spectators from all around the world.
-The pageant hit the street for 10 consecutive night in the month of July/August, which participated by hundreds of elephants, drummers, flautists, and dancers.
+The tooth relic temple of Kandy considered the most sacred Buddhist temple on the island, houses the left eye tooth of Buddha.
+The Annual Ceremony of Esala ceremony which takes place at the tooth relic temple is one of the biggest celebrations on the island.
+The yearly procession marks the arrival of the left eye tooth of Buddha in the country (2nd century AD).
+This is another religious event that was participated by half a million spectators from all around the world.
+The pageant hit the street for 10 consecutive nights in the month of July/August, which was participated by hundreds of elephants, drummers, flutists, and dancers.

 What to explore- Tooth relic temple, International Buddhist museum, Kandy lake, Royal botanical garden.

-How to reach: Kandy is the hub of Sri Lankan road network, it is well connected with all parts of the island.
-Rail transportation from Colombo is also available and daily many trains plying between Kandy and Colombo.
+How to reach: Kandy is the hub of the Sri Lankan road network, it is well-connected with all parts of the island.
+Rail transportation from Colombo is also available and daily many trains ply between Kandy and Colombo.